 - It is best practice to have the Power of Attorney created by a lawyer in Colombia.
 The lawyer should then email you the document.

 - You will then need to sign the document in front of a Notary Public like John Pearce.
 Bring the document to the appointment along with 100 points of ID including your Colombian or Australian passport.
-The fee for this notarisation is usually $88 as it takes 10 minutes or less (estimate only).
 Instructions for booking this appointment can be found at the bottom of the page.

 - If the Power of Attorney requires witnesses to your signature, please bring the witnesses to the appointment.
 We are able to provide witnesses during business hours.